Accelerated Resolution Therapy (ART)

 What is Accelerated Resolution Therapy?

 ART is a form of psychotherapy that uses rapid eye movements, along with guided imagery, to help the brain process and reframe traumatic experiences.
-Unlike traditional talk therapy, ART doesn't require you to share every detail of your trauma.
-Instead, it focuses on how your brain and body store distress, allowing for a transformation in how you experience the memory—without reliving it.
+You don’t have to narrate every detail for ART to work—sessions focus on what your mind and body are experiencing in the moment.

 How ART Helps with Trauma